Columbus woman suspected of sex-trafficking five-year-old daughter to alleged killer - NewsBreak

 Columbus woman suspected of sex-trafficking five-year-old daughter to alleged killer

 Court documents obtained by News 3 allege the day Holland’s mother reported her missing, investigators believe the mother sold the child, knowing the little girl would be sexually abused in exchange for money.
-Investigators say the little girl was raped, sodomized then strangled to death.3G network shutdown: How the change might affect you
+Investigators say the little girl was raped, sodomized then strangled to death.

 “She has been charged with murder during the course of a Kidnapping, Murder during the course of Rape, Murder during the course of Sodomy and Human Trafficking,” said Russell County Sheriff Heath Taylor.

-Investigators say Siple reported the child missing from her Bowman Street home in Columbus after claiming she woke up early on December 13 and found her daughter missing, with the front door open.
+Investigators say Siple reported the child missing from her Bowman Street home in Columbus after claiming she had awakened early on December 13 and found her daughter missing, with the front door open.

 Before the gag order, Sheriff Taylor said Siple and Williams had a relationship.
 Additional charges against Williams are forthcoming.